nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning">

-**Warning:** This action is irreversible!
+**Caution:** This action is irreversible!
 Only enter this command if you are sure that all existing candidates are not needed.
 </box>
 <br><br>